Skip to main content

 }

-After invoking the command, Dime.Scheduler will push the update to the browser sessions as well.
+After the command runs, Dime.Scheduler pushes the update to open browser sessions as well.